cseitz/khe-revamp/README.md

     - `npm run serve` Runs the Vue project with live updating for development.
     - `npm run build` Build the Vue project for production use with the backend.
   - Backend
-    - `npm run dev` Runs the backend in development mode so no you can't break anything.
+    - `npm run dev` Runs the backend in development mode so you can't break anything.
     - `npm run production` Witness the fully power of this fully armed and operational battle station.
     - Same Vue commands when inside of `./staff` for development and building of the staff site.